AlphaPruned/AlphaPruned/README.md

 🤝 I love collaborating with my mates and building stuff that’s actually fun to work on.
 🧠 Always down to explore something new, hack around weird ideas, or over-engineer a side project.

-If you’ve scrolled this far… maybe hang around my repos a bit?
+If you’ve read this far… maybe hang around my repos a bit?
 Who knows — you might find something that sparks your curiosity. 😄

 ---